Divorce Dispute Resolution Lawyers in Vancouver

 Parents are always encouraged to work together in the best interest of their children.
 An official visitation can always be put aside when both parents agree to another schedule that works for them.
 This is an important step in co-parenting: even small agreements can help parents learn to work together effectively after a painful divorce.

 Collaborative law focuses on resolving legal disputes without traditional litigation.
 This not only saves time and money, but it also saves the stress and bad feelings that are brought up during a court battle.
 These feelings can prevent you from making a fresh start after your divorce.
 They can also prevent you from working together with your former spouse to parent your children together after a divorce.
 This is why it is so important to consider options outside of traditional divorce litigation.

 There are many options for pursuing a collaborative law solution.
 Spouses can negotiate their disputes directly or with the assistance of a mediator.
 They can agree to binding arbitration that grants the arbitrator the authority to resolve specific issues.
 These different tools work best in different situations.
 You might also find that more than one solution is right for your case: for example, you might want to negotiate custody arrangements directly with the other parent, but submit property division issues to an arbitrator.

-At Spectrum Family Law, we can help you utilize all the tools necessary to resolve your divorce without traditional litigation. to schedule your free consultation with an experienced Vancouver divorce lawyer.
+At Spectrum Family Law, we can help you utilize all the tools necessary to resolve your divorce without traditional litigation. to schedule your consultation with an experienced Vancouver divorce lawyer.
 We have helped many Vancouver families navigate the challenging divorce process, and we can help you too.

 Learn More → Vancouver Collaborative Law